Christian democracy

-It was conceived as a combination of modern democratic ideas and traditional Christian values, incorporating social justice and the social teachings espoused by the Catholic, Lutheran, Reformed, Pentecostal, and other denominational traditions of Christianity in various parts of the world.
+Christian democracy is an ideology inspired by Christian social teaching to respond to the challenges of contemporary society and politics.

-After World War II, Catholic and Protestant movements of neo-scholasticism and the Social Gospel shaped Christian democracy.
+Christian democracy has drawn mainly from Catholic social teaching and neo-scholasticism, as well as the Neo-Calvinist tradition within Christianity; it later gained ground with Lutherans and Pentecostals, among other denominational traditions of Christianity in various parts of the world.
+During the nineteenth century, its principal concerns were to reconcile Catholicism with democracy, to answer the "social question" surrounding capitalism and the working class, and to resolve the tensions between church and state.
+In the twentieth century, Christian democrats led postwar Western and Southern Europe in building modern welfare states and constructing the European Union.
+Furthermore, in the late twentieth and early twenty-first century, Christian democracy has gained support in Eastern Europe among former communist states suffering from corruption and stagnation.

-On the traditional left-right political spectrum Christian Democracy has been difficult to pinpoint as Christian democrats rejected liberal economics and individualism and advocated state intervention, but simultaneously defended private property rights against excessive state intervention.
-This has meant that Christian Democracy has historically been considered centre-left on economics and centre-right on many social, and moral issues.
-More recently, Christian Democrats have positioned themselves as the centre-right, such as the European People's Party, with which most European Christian democratic parties are affiliated, identifies itself as being "the EU's centre-right party".
-Christian democrats support a "slightly regulated market economy", featuring an effective social security system, a model also known as a social market economy.
+On the European left-right political spectrum, Christian democracy has been difficult to pinpoint, as Christian democrats have often rejected liberal economics and individualism and advocated state intervention, while simultaneously defending private property rights against excessive state intervention.
+This has meant that Christian democracy has historically been considered centre-left on economics and centre-right on many social and moral issues.
+More recently, Christian democrats have positioned themselves as the centre-right, as with both the European People's Party and European Christian Political Party, with which many Christian democratic parties in Europe are affiliated.
+Christian democrats support a "slightly regulated market economy", featuring an effective social security system, thus a social market economy.

 Worldwide, many Christian democratic parties are members of the Centrist Democrat International.
-Examples of major Christian democratic parties include the Christian Democratic Union of Germany, the Dutch Christian Democratic Appeal, the Centre in Switzerland, the Spanish People's Party, the Mexican National Action Party, the Austrian People's Party, and the Christian Democratic Party of Chile.
-Of these parties, only the Chilean one is centre-left, with the remaining ones ranging from the centre to the right-wing.
+Examples of major Christian democratic parties include the Christian Democratic Union of Germany, the Dutch Christian Democratic Appeal, The Centre in Switzerland, the Spanish People's Party, the Mexican National Action Party, the Austrian People's Party, and the Christian Democratic Party of Chile.
+Many Christian democratic parties in the Americas are affiliated with the Christian Democrat Organization of America.

 Christian democracy continues to be influential in Europe and Latin America, although it is also present in other parts of the world.
-Many European Christian democratic parties are affiliated with the European People's Party.
-Compared to the pro-European EPP, those with Eurosceptic views may be members of the European Christian Political Movement.
-Many Christian democratic parties in the Americas are affiliated with the Christian Democrat Organization of America.